strapi/documentation/docusaurus/docs/dev-docs/plugins/documentation.md

 ### Excluding from generation

-If you simply want to exclude certain apis or plugins from being generated you can use the `excludeFromGeneration` function on the override service
+If you simply want to exclude certain apis or plugins from being generated you can use the `excludeFromGeneration` found on the documentation plugin’s `override` service in your application or plugin's [`register` lifecycle](http://localhost:8080/dev-docs/api/plugins/admin-panel-api#register).

 **`excludeFromGeneration()`**